btholt/jsmvc-pres/ember.md

 - Just adding a base route in here.
-Unlike Angular, Ember has the router baked into the core of it and it's not very feasible to write Ember without the router (as opposed to Angular, which you can write without the router.)
+Unlike Angular, Ember has the router baked into the core of it and it's not very feasible to write Ember without the router (as opposed to Angular, which you can write without the router quite easily.)
+- This is pretty demonstrative of how Ember works: it's pretty prescribed.
+They've made it pretty tough to write bad Ember code.
+While some may shun this approach, I believe it has a lot of merit.
+A lot my early Angular code is pretty bad because I didn't quite understand best practices yet.
+Ember will force to bang your head against it until it makes you give it best practices.
+This is great for teams with junior devs as well because they are forced in following Ember best practices.
 - The this.store.find() will go into whatever adapter it's connected to (in our case, just hardcoded.
 Otherwise it'd probably make an AJAX request to a server.)